Python automation case study

 06 / Tech stack

-Python automation around Twitch, OBS, and local media.
+Python around Twitch, OBS, and local media.

 • Python 3.8+